 - Makes you feel itchy

-- Makes you have pain or soreness
+- Causes pain or soreness

 - Later in your pregnancy, the pressure from your uterus on your rectum may also worsen the problem.